-The 2015 Chinese New Year in Las Vegas falls on February 19th, 2015.
+The 2018 Chinese New Year in Las Vegas starts on February 16th, 2018.
 Known in China as Spring Festival, Chinese New Year is the longest and most important festivity in the chinese lunar calendar.

 The festival ushers in the lunar New Year and is the western world Christmas and New Year's Eve all rolled into one.